Gumball2415/nesdev-compo-2023/README.md

 ## About

-This is my entry for the [NESDev Compo '23](https://itch.io/jam/nesdev-compo-2023).
+This is an entry for the [NESDev Compo '23](https://itch.io/jam/nesdev-compo-2023).
+Main collaborators:
+- Persune (Gumball2415)
+- Kagamiin

 ## Compiling